viclindq/vlin6834-tracker/README.md

 - Hi, can you please give me a simple javascript Single page application for tracking how many pies I eat each week.
 - Can you please write a readme file for the application.
 - Can you please add local storage to the application.
-- Can you please update the readme to reflect this change,